MultiSafepay/docs/content/api/orders/adjust-payment-link-lifetime.md

 ----------------
 `seconds_active` | string | optional

-Sets the number of seconds the payment link is active for.
+Sets the number of seconds the session is active for.
 Example: 86,400 `seconds_active` = 1 `days_active`.
 If set and larger than 0, `seconds_active` overrides `days_active`.
 If neither `days_active` nor `seconds_active` is set, the default is used.